Jaecom/kubernetes-the-hard-way-raspberrypi-docker/docs/05-kubernetes-configuration-files.md

 # Generating Kubernetes Configuration Files for Authentication

 > [!NOTE]
-> You can follow the steps without any changes to the code in kelseyhightower's official guide: [05-kubernetes-configuration-files.md](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/05-kubernetes-configuration-files.md).
+> In this section, you can follow the steps without any changes in kelseyhightower's official guide: [05-kubernetes-configuration-files.md](https://github.com/kelseyhightower/kubernetes-the-hard-way/blob/master/docs/05-kubernetes-configuration-files.md).
 I added the shortened version of the code below for convenience.

 ## Client Authentication Configs